simontran9/crawfish/docs/tour_of_crawfish.md

 Abstract data types are implemented with the most common operations — access, insertion, deletion, and sometimes, updates.

 - `ArrayList`: a list backed by a dynamic array
+- `LinkedList`: a list backed by a linked list
 - `ArrayStack`: a stack backed by a dynamic array
 - `ArrayQueue`: a queue backed by a circular dynamic array
 - `HeapPriorityQueue`: a priority queue backed by a binary heap